 The department of politics, policy and international relations strongly encourages its students to undertake research projects, either in concert with the department's faculty or in an independent capacity.
-The politics, policy and international relations honors seminar (POL 110H), capstone seminar (POL 400), and directed study (POL 500) courses as well as other courses in politics, policy and international relations offer valuable opportunities for undertaking research projects.
-The directed study course, in particular, allows students to work in greater depth with a specific professor on a one-on-one basis on a topic of particular interest to the student.
+These opportunities include department's honors seminar (POL110H), capstone seminar (POL 400), and directed study (POL 500, POL600H).
+The directed study course, in particular, allows students to work in greater depth with a specific professor on a one-on-one basis on a topic of interest to the student.
 Students must contact the professor with whom they wish to undertake a directed study well in advance of the beginning of the semester during which they plan on undertaking that directed study.
 This is critically important because students must present to the department's faculty a formal proposal for their directed study at the very beginning of the semester.

 Students may present their research projects at the annual Salem State University Undergraduate Research Symposium, usually held at the end of the academic year.
 Students may also apply for regional and national undergraduate research grants to support more ambitious research projects.
 Please contact Vanessa Ruget at firstname.lastname@example.org for information about the Undergraduate Research Symposium.